 There is no grace period once a certification has expired.
 Certification that has lapsed must pass both the full Written and Practical Certification Exam again.

 How to Become a Qualified Rigger in PA

-The requirements for becoming a qualified rigger in Pennsylvania differ than becoming a Certified Rigger.
-Unlike the NCCCO Rigger Certification, there is not an accredited organization to assess the qualification of the rigger candidate.
-Determining if a candidate is a qualified rigger is instead based on the nature of the load, lift, and equipment used in hoisting a specific load as well as the candidate’s knowledge and experience.
+To become a qualified rigger in PA, the requirements are different from becoming a certified rigger.
+Unlike the NCCCO Rigger Certification, there is no authorized organization or agency to evaluate the qualification of the candidate.
+Determining if a candidate is a qualified rigger is instead based on the nature of the load, lift, and equipment used in hoisting a specific load as well as the candidate’s knowledge, skills and experience.
 Typically, this is site specific and the training is not portable.
 An NCCCO Certified Rigger is usually considered qualified for most lifts.
 The Certification is portable and many companies/cities/states require it.

 Our On-Site Rigger Training Locations in PA

-At Total Equipment Training, we provide both OSHA Rigger Qualification and NCCCO Rigger Certification offering training on-site at your facility across PA in locations including Pittsburgh, Philadelphia, Harrisburg, Lancaster, Allentown, and Erie, as well as across the United States.
-Our knowledgeable staff will help guide you to decide which program best suits your needs.
+Both OSHA rigger qualification and NCCCO rigger certification is provided by Total Equipment Training.
+Our training is provided on-site at your facility across PA locations including Philadelphia, Pittsburgh, Lancaster, Harrisburg, Allentown, and Erie, as well as across the United States.
+Our highly-qualified staff will help you decide which program suits your needs the best.

 Contact Information for Pennsylvania OSHA

 If you have questions about occupational safety and health standards and rigger qualifications in Pennsylvania, you can contact the PA Department of Labor and Industry or OSHA directly at:

 1700 Labor and Industry Bldg.

 Saucon Valley Plaza